- Not a substitute for professional veterinary help.

 If you have time, or an accomplice that can run to the nearest store, a skunk odor remover such as this one from Nature’s Miracle is another easy choice.
 (You can also keep this in your home if you live in an area known for roaming skunks.
 Better safe than sorry!)

 Time is of the essence

-Skunk smell has a way of settling in to whatever surface it lands on, which means that the sooner you can start treatment, the better your odds of success.
+Skunk smell has a way of settling into whatever surface it lands on, which means that the sooner you can start treatment, the better your odds of success.
 This applies not just to the dog but also to any clothes you’re wearing while administering treatment.
-Be prepared to hop in the shower and run a load of laundry right after you’re done.
+Be prepared to hop in the shower and run a load of laundry after you’re done.
 Regular laundry detergent should work fine, though some sources say that adding white vinegar into the wash can help boost any skunk smell destroying properties.